AdobeDocs/campaign-classic.en/help/installation/using/external-accounts.md

   Note that the Private key needs to be encoded to Base64.

+  To do so, you can use the help of a Base64 encoder or use the command line `base64 -w0 private.key` for Linux.

 * **[!UICONTROL Custom Key identifier]**

 * **[!UICONTROL Key ID]**